RsyncProject/rsync/rsync.1.md

     a FILE that contains include patterns (one per line).
 Blank lines in the file are ignored, as are whole-line comments that start with '`;`' or '`#`' (filename rules that contain those characters are unaffected).

+    If a line begins with "`- `" (dash, space) or "`+ `" (plus, space), then the type of rule is being explicitly specified as an exclude or an include (respectively).
+Any rules without such a prefix are taken to be an include.

+    If a line consists of just "`!`", then the current filter rules are cleared before adding any further rules.

     If _FILE_ is '`-`', the list will be read from standard input.